Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 - Sawtooth - a triangular wave bouncing from top to bottom and back
 - Oval - a pattern that appears to be a set of ovals; maybe even appear to be a bubble-blower
 - DemoReel - Mark Kriegsman's classic DemoReel100.ino https://github.com/FastLED/FastLED/tree/master/examples/DemoReel100

+The LED pattern code for Sawtooth and Oval will pretty much done from scratch using the FastLED library.
+The LED pattern code for Blink and DemoReel will be derived from example FastLED code.
+DemoReel will show some of the incredible capabilities of the FastLED library for generating beautiful patterns with little code.

 So I will split this into four projects:
 | Part | Title | Link |